dipy/dipy/doc/theory/sh_basis.rst

 difference being the sign of $m$ for which the imaginary and real parts of the spherical harmonic $Y_{l}^m$ are used.

-In practice, a maximum degree $k$ is used to truncate the SH series.
-By only taking into account even degree SH functions, the above bases can be used to reconstruct symmetric spherical functions.
-The choice of an even degree is motivated by the symmetry of the diffusion process around the origin.
+In practice, a maximum order $k$ is used to truncate the SH series.
+By only taking into account even order SH functions, the above bases can be used to reconstruct symmetric spherical functions.
+The choice of an even order is motivated by the symmetry of the diffusion process around the origin.

 Both bases are also available as full SH bases, where odd order SH functions are also taken into account when reconstructing a spherical function.
 These full bases can successfully reconstruct asymmetric signals as well as symmetric signals.

+NOTE:
+The definition of spherical harmonics that DIPY utilizes does not match the one in Wikipedia and scipy.
+Instead, DIPY follows the dMRI literature conventions, like in ``descoteaux07`` and ``tournier07``.
+The code in DIPY also follows the following convention:
+Let the SH be noted as $Y_{l}^m$.
+Then, $l$ is referred to as either order or l_value(s), and $m$ is referred to as either phase factor or m_value(s).
+This decisions were made as a result of the PR in https://github.com/dipy/dipy/pull/3086

 References
 ----------